livingdocsIO/documentation/reference-docs/server-configuration/custom-index.md

       // used as identifier e.g. for the background indexing via CLI
       handle: 'my-custom-publication',
-      // every index name will be prefixed to prevent name clashes
-      // the index name in this example would be: 'your-company-my-custom-publication-index'
-      indexNamePrefix: 'your-company',

       // file to define the mapping and the transformation of the documents
       indexInitializationFile: require.resolve('../../app/search/my-custom-publication/init.js'),